fouge/nslogger/README.md

-# nslogger parser
+# NSLogger Parser

-Very basic parser package for nslogger files.
-It will append text messages in a log file named after the input file.
+Very basic parser package for [nslogger](https://github.com/fpillet/NSLogger) files.
+Messages contained in the nslogger binary file are appended in a string.
 Binary and images are not supported.

 ## Usage